-The David Wills House Museum is a National Park Service museum in downtown Gettysburg that opened on Feb.
+The David Wills House, a National Park Service museum in downtown Gettysburg, opened on Feb.
 12, 2009—the anniversary of Abraham Lincoln’s 200th birthday.
-The Wills House tells the story of David Wills, Lincoln and the Gettysburg Address.
+The Wills House tells the story of David Wills, President Lincoln and the Gettysburg Address.
 The museum features six galleries, including two rooms that have been restored to their 1863 appearance; Wills’ office, where he received letters from families seeking loved ones after the battle and began planning for the national cemetery; and the bedroom where Lincoln stayed and prepared to deliver the Gettysburg Address.

 The David Wills House Museum is located at 8 Lincoln Square in Gettysburg.
 Metered street parking and a self-parking garage located on Racehorse Alley are available.
-Leave your car at the Visitor Center and take the free shuttle from Freedom Transit!
-Shuttles pick up and drop off from the Flag Plaza at the Visitor center throughout the day.
-Find shuttle information here.
+Park your car at the Visitor Center and take the free shuttle from Freedom Transit.
+Shuttles pick up and drop off from the Flag Plaza at the Visitor Center throughout the day.
 Find shuttle information here.

 March and April: 10 a.m. – 4 p.m.
 (Closed Tuesdays)